Azure/ALZ-Bicep/infra-as-code/bicep/modules/vnetPeeringVwan/README.md

 # Module:  VNet Peering with vWAN

-This module is used to deploy virtual network peering with the Virtual WAN virtual hub.
+This module is used to perform virtual network peering with the Virtual WAN virtual hub.
 This network topology is based on the Azure Landing Zone conceptual architecture which can be found [here](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/virtual-wan-network-topology) and the hub-spoke network topology with Virtual WAN [here](https://docs.microsoft.com/en-us/azure/architecture/networking/hub-spoke-vwan-architecture).
 Once peered, virtual networks exchange traffic by using the Azure backbone network.
 Virtual WAN enables transitivity among hubs which is not possible solely by using peering.
 This module draws parity with the Enterprise Scale implementation in the ARM template [here](https://github.com/Azure/Enterprise-Scale/blob/main/eslzArm/subscriptionTemplates/vnetPeeringVwan.json).

 Module deploys the following resources which can be configured by parameters:

-- Spoke virtual network
 - Virtual network peering with Virtual WAN virtual hub

 ## Parameters